konnerhorton/resume-website/content/resume/index.md

 ### Scarborough Subway Extension

-_Project Engineer with Aldea Services, Inc. (offsite), Toronto, Ontario, CA_
+_Senior Project Engineer with Aldea Services, Inc. (offsite), Toronto, Ontario, CA_

 December 2022 - Present

-Eight kilometers of single bore transit tunnel with four stations, multiple egress buildings, and associated commerical buildings.
-We were desginers on the progressive design build team under contract to deliver the stations and egress buildings.
+Eight kilometers of single bore transit tunnel with four stations, multiple egress buildings, and associated commercial buildings.
+We were designers on the progressive design build team under contract to deliver the stations and egress buildings.
 We were focused on the geotechnical conditions and support of excavation design.

 -   Extracted, parsed, and migrated geotechnical data from pdfs and unstructured excel sheets into a geotechnical database.
 -   Managed QC for over 35,000 geotechnical data records.